vibhubehl/Software_Testing/README.md

     By automating tests, we decrease the execution time.
 We are also able to cover a large array of tests with depth and scope impossible to achieve via manual testing.
 Automating tests results in imporved software quality.

+LAB Smoke Test Excercise

+4) DefaultPlayerInteractionMap and collissionInteractionMap have the least coverage at 0%.

+5) Game class is covered, at 85%
+    Yes Game class is covered by smoke test.
+On commenting out the line that invoked move class the smoke test failed.
+    Smoke test uses method for testing purposes, but by commenting out we break the code.
+Smoke test is helpful in telling where the error is.
+It shows that expected and actual values, as well as the filename and exactly which line is the problem.

+6)  Again the smoke test failed.
+It was very difficult to find the error.
+I suppose this is because direction class is used by many other classes.

+7)  The game class handles the main game using other classes.
+The level class intereacts with board and players on the board.
+    The board class interacts with square and units.

+Week of October 5:

+1)  Note that our tests always make use of “clean instances” of the class under test.
+See Board-FactoryTest as an example: thesetUp()always instantiates a new BoardFactory instance.What are the advantages of such approach?(max 100 word)

+   We make clean instanes to make sure that each test is executed independetly, without being affected by previous execution,

+2)  JUnit and related libraries provide developers with different ways to do assertions.
+Some canbe better than others in specific contexts.
+Which one is a better assertion, supposing some inta?
+1)assertEquals(1, a);or 2)assertTrue(1 == a)?
+Discuss the differencesbetween both assertions.(max 100 words)

+    The 1)assertEquals(1, a) is a better way of assertion, as it tells the user the actual and expected value in case the assertion fails.